-The official date of withdrawal for purposes of computing any refund will be determined by the Office of Academic Advisement or the Division of Graduate Studies.
+The official date of withdrawal for purposes of computing any refund will be determined by the Center for Academic & Career Engagement or the Division of Graduate Studies.

 Prior to the 2nd day of class - 100% refund (less deposit)

 On the 2nd and 3rd day of class - 80%

 On the 4th and 5th day of class - 60%

 On the 6th day of class - 40%

 On the 7th day of class - 20%

 After the 7th day of class - 0%